 In the EU, pet food is subject to feed marketing legislation and veterinary legislation.
 The EU's feed marketing legislation covers food for pets as well as feed for food-producing animals.
 The veterinary legislation covers products of animal origin and hay/straw as these products present a risk for spreading animal diseases.
 Pet food products containing an animal origin ingredient must be sourced from approved establishments and have to be accompanied by a veterinary certificate.
 All exports of U.S. pet food to the EU must comply with EU requirements including rules on labeling, hygiene, animal health, certification and the use of additives.
-GAIN report "Exporting Pet Food to the European Union", updated in January 2018, provides a detailed overview of EU legislation relating to imports of pet food.
+GAIN report "Exporting Pet Food to the European Union" provides a detailed overview of EU legislation relating to imports of pet food.

 European Parliament and Council Regulation 767/2009 sets out rules for the labeling and marketing of feed and pet food.
 It covers feed materials, compound feed and medicated or dietetic feed for both food and non-food producing animals.
-For more information see GAIN report "EU Feed and Pet Food Labeling Requirements."
 Feed and pet food not complying with Regulation 767/2009 and with the provisions on feed additives laid down in Regulation 1831/2003 will not be allowed on the EU market.

 Conditions for mixing veterinary medicine into feed are set out in Directive 90/167/EEC.
-In January 2019, the European Union published Regulation 2019/4 in the EU's Official Journal which will replace Directive 90/167/EEC as of January 28, 2022.
+In January 2019, the European Union published Regulation 2019/4 on the manufacture, placing on the market and use of medicated feed in the EU's Official Journal which will replace Directive 90/167/EEC as of January 28, 2022.
 The new Regulation explicitly includes the manufacturing of medicated feed for pets in the scope of the legislation.
-More information is available on the
+More information is available on the Commission's website: https://ec.europa.eu/food/animals/health/veterinary-medicines-and-medicated-feed/medicated-feed-safe-and-controlled-oral_en

-Commission's website: https://ec.europa.eu/food/animals/health/veterinary-medicines-and-medicated-feed/medicated-feed-safe-and-controlled-oral en

 EU border inspection officials will verify the labels on imported pet food for compliance with EU requirements.
-Annex 4 to the "Code of Good Labeling Practice for Pet Food," drafted by the European Pet Food Industry (FEDIAF) establishes a "check-list" that pet food manufacturers can use to verify compliance with EU labeling rules.
+Annex 4 to the "Code of Good Labeling Practice for Pet Food," drafted by the European

+Pet Food Industry (FEDIAF) establishes a "check-list" that pet food manufacturers can use to verify compliance with EU labeling rules.